 The Cape Cod MPO last adopted the 2-year (2020) and 4-year (2022) statewide bridge and pavement performance measure targets set by MassDOT in October 2018.
 In setting these targets, MassDOT has followed FHWA guidelines by measuring bridges and pavement condition using the 9-point National Bridge Inventory Standards (NBIS); the International Roughness Index (IRI); the presence of pavement rutting; and the presence of pavement cracking.
-Two-year and four-year targets were set for six individual performance measures: percent of bridges in good condition; percent of bridges in poor condition; percent of Interstate pavement in good condition; percent of Interstate pavement in poor condition; percent of non-Interstate pavement in good condition; and percent of non-Interstate pavement in poor condition.
+Two-year and four-year targets were set for six individual performance measures: percent of bridges in good condition; percent of bridges in poor condition; percent of Interstate pavement in good condition; percent of Interstate pavement in poor condition; and percent of non-Interstate pavement in poor condition.
 All of the above performance measures are tracked in greater detail in MassDOT's Transportation Asset Management Plan (TAM), which was finalized in September 2019, as well as, MassDOT's Annual Performance Management Report and Tracker.